 Wolves were extirpated from Iowa in 1955.
 However they periodically are found in Iowa.
-Under state law, gray wolves are classified as a furbearer; the hunting season for the gray wolf is closed which makes killing a wolf illegal unless the wolf is harming livestock.2
+Under state law, gray wolves are classified as a furbearer; the hunting season for the gray wolf is closed which makes killing a wolf illegal unless the wolf is harming livestock.2 between 35 and 40 pounds.
+Wolves are five to six feet long while coyotes are three and a half to four and a half feet long.
+Wolves stand 27 to 33 inches at the shoulder while coyotes are 20 to 22 inches tall at the shoulder.6

-Since 2014 four hunters, that we know of, have killed wild gray wolves3 in Iowa - in Buchanan, Jones, Van Buren, and Osceola counties.4 The hunters claimed that they thought that they were shooting a coyote instead of a wolf.
+In February, 2024, a deceased gray wolf was found in the median of I-80 in northwest Davenport.3 Since 2014 four hunters, that we know of, have killed wild gray wolves4 in Iowa - in Buchanan, Jones, Van Buren, and Osceola counties.5 The hunters claimed that they thought that they were shooting a coyote instead of a wolf.